 - It’s easy to generate reports from the central data repository.
 A vital feature for legal and regulatory compliance, this ensures that all required data is included in reports without the hassle of gathering information from different individuals, files, or systems.

 - Even when key staff members leave, administrators can be certain of having access to all information without having to decipher someone’s spreadsheet formula or trawl through their email accounts.

 The best software systems are easy to implement, simple to learn, and very affordable.
-They far outstrip manual processes in helping universities deal with complaints, comply with regulations, and use time productively.
+They outperform manual processes in every category to help universities deal with complaints, comply with regulations, and use time productively.
 Rather than waiting until spreadsheets and human error add up to major problems, isn’t it time to let software take the burden?